scala/docs.scala-lang/_overviews/scala3-book/ca-multiversal-equality.md

 Here are a few more notes and details about Multiversal Equality in Scala 3:

 - As mentioned, you can enable multiversal equality for an entire project with the `-language:strictEquality` compiler command line flag
-- The `Eql` object has predefined instances that allow for comparisons of some types in the standard library:
+- The `CanEqual` object has predefined instances that allow for comparisons of some types in the standard library:
   - The primitive numeric types can all be compared to each other
   - The primitive numeric types can be compared with subtypes of _java.lang.Number_, and vice-versa
   - `Boolean` can be compared with _java.lang.Boolean_ (and vice versa)